The region determines the approach.

 Five Operating Profiles.

-Swiftaid maintains active operational presence across East Africa's primary humanitarian and development corridors, each country entry reflects capability, not a map entry.
+Swiftaid maintains operational presence across East Africa.
+Each country entry reflects capability, not a map entry.

 Kenya

 Regional HubRegional logistics hub and corridor origination point.
-Nairobi anchors East Africa's humanitarian supply chain; Mombasa provides the primary deep-water entry point for the majority of cross-border programme movements.
+Nairobi anchors East Africa's humanitarian and development supply chain.
+Mombasa provides the primary deep water entry point for the majority of cross border programme movements.

 South Sudan